Skip to main content

 $95 billion advised

 Fund Evaluation Group, known as FEG, is an investment advisory firm providing both consulting and outsourced CIO services to institutional investors.
 Headquartered in Cincinnati, Ohio, FEG advises on approximately $95 billion in institutional assets across endowments, foundations, healthcare systems, and other nonprofit organizations.
 The firm offers two primary service models: a consulting approach where clients retain full decision-making authority while receiving strategic guidance, and an OCIO model where the FEG team works as a full investment office.
 FEG also offers values-aligned investing solutions, managed portfolios, and proprietary research through its Curio platform.
+The firm is led by Chief Investment Officer Greg Dowling alongside Holly Laiveling, who was appointed Chief Technology Officer in March 2026, part of a senior team that also includes Charles Luecke and Andrew Manley.

 Focus